-Benefits and advantages: This technology focuses on DNA repair associated with regeneration of cochlear function after injury and suggests that inducible DNA repair enzymes exist in the mammalian cochlea and these enzymes could be therapeutically optimized.
+This technology focuses on DNA repair associated with the regeneration of cochlear function after injury and suggests that inducible DNA repair enzymes exist in the mammalian cochlea, and that these enzymes could be therapeutically optimized.